microsoft/code-with-engineering-playbook/continuous-integration/readme.md

 &#9745; The build definition should include steps like compiling the code, executing unit tests, running [code style checks](https://github.com/checkstyle/checkstyle), [static type checks](http://mypy-lang.org/) and [semantic validation checks](https://github.com/python/mypy/wiki/Semantic-Analyzer).

 &#9745; In real world systems, different engineering teams are responsible for developing and maintaining various parts of a system.
-In that instance, it's unnecessary to have a single definition automate the build across the whole product.
+For such a case, it's unnecessary to have a single definition automate the build across the whole product.
 Build automation process(s) should be structured / developed for each individual part of the system.

 &#9745; The build should include all steps required to setup an environment for use.
 This means the build should automate pulling database schemas from the scm repository and applying it to the target environment.
-Also, should include seeding that environment with the necessary test data required to run isolated end-to-end automated tests.
+This also includes automating the steps to seed that environment with the necessary test data required to run isolated end-to-end automated tests.

 &#9745; A single command should have the capability of building the system.
 This is true for builds running on a CI server or on a developers local machine.